Search and Connect to Health Systems

-Because the System Search endpoint and tool provide broader search functionality and precise results, we recommend using System Search instead of the individual 1up FHIR APIs.
+Because the 1up System Search API endpoints and tools provide broader search functionality and precise results, we recommend using 1up System Search APIs instead of the individual 1up FHIR APIs.

 Use the System Search API